bennett-j/RoboChallenge/docs/notes.md

 between each group do `git reset --hard` -this will take the working directory back to the most recent commit.
 This is great unless they somehow commit something.
 Then do `git reset --hard origin/HEAD` which will take you back to the point of the clone (or the latest pull).
 Alternatively, do `git log --oneline` and find the hash of the commit you want to refert to and do `git reset --hard <commithash>` - do this especially if you want to keep some of the local commits.
 Instead of origin/HEAD, probably need origin/BRANCHNAME.
 Also give guidance on git checkout to change branch.

-# Ideas
-- control the forward speed (faster when lower error?)